-Former Speaker of the House of Representatives and Hawker family member Hon David Hawker AO presented five new Charles Hawker Scholars with their scholarship certificates this morning at a ceremony held at St Mark’s College in Adelaide.
+Former Speaker of the House of Representatives and Hawker family member the Hon.
+David Hawker AO presented four new Charles Hawker Scholars with their scholarship certificates this morning at a ceremony held at St Mark’s College in Adelaide.

-The five 2015 Charles Hawker Scholarship recipients are:
+The four 2017 Charles Hawker Scholarship recipients are:

-Ms. Sophie Jones from Launceston (Tasmania) was educated at Scotch Oakburn College.
-She is the second Scotch Oakburn College student to be awarded a C.A.S.
+Ms. Ella GRAHAM from Melrose (SA) was educated at the Booleroo Centre District School (SA).
+Ella is the first Booleroo Centre student to be awarded a C.A.S.
 Hawker Scholarship.
-Sophie is in residence at Burgmann College and is enrolled at the ANU, studying a double degree of Laws and Arts.
+Ella is in residence at St Mark’s College and is enrolled at the University of Adelaide.
+She is studying a double degree of Law and Development Studies.

-The late Lilias Needham, in memory of her brother, established the Charles Hawker Scholarship Trust.
-The C.A.S.
-Hawker Scholarship, valued at up to $60,000.00 over four years, is one of the most generous privately funded scholarships available to Australian undergraduate and postgraduate students.
+Mrs. Lilias Needham established the Charles Hawker Scholarship in memory of her brother Charles Allan Seymour Hawker.
+Today each of these residential scholarships is valued at up to $50,000 over three years.
+It is one of the most generous privately funded scholarships available to undergraduate and postgraduate students in Australia.

 “Charles Hawker had a lasting impact on Australian politics and all members of the federal house had an enormous respect for him during his time as Australia’s first Minister for Commerce in the Lyons government in the 1930s.

 “C.A.S.
 Hawker was a truly remarkable man and a great Australian.
-This scholarship is a fitting tribute to his memory and each of these five scholars is a very deserved recipient,” Mr. Andrew Hawker, Scholarship Trustee and Hawker family member said.
+This scholarship is a fitting tribute to his memory and each of these four scholars is a much deserved recipient,” the Hon.
+David Hawker AO said.

 Selection is based on personal qualities as well as academic ability.
-Applications for the 2016 Charles Hawker Scholarships open on December 7th 2015 and close on January 8th 2016.
-An application form and further information is available from www.hawkerscholarship.org or by contacting the secretary to the Trustees on 08 8127 1654.
+Applications for the 2018 Charles Hawker Scholarships open on December 4th 2017 and close on January 5th 2018.
+An application form and further information is available at www.hawkerscholarship.org or by contacting the secretary to the Trustees on 08 8127 1654.

 Secretary to the Trustees